ros-sports/ipm-docs/tutorial.rst

    :align: center
    :alt: IPM RViz for Point (1000, 1000)

-If you align the camera with the plane (so you look edge-on), you can see that the point will not move in the z direction.
+If you align your view with the plane (so you look edge-on), you can see that the point will not move in the z direction.

 .. image:: images/rviz_ipm_lib_aligned_with_plane.png
    :width: 100%